poanetwork/poa-devops/docs/Blockchain-backup.md

-## Setup blockchain backup from a node
+## Setup blockchain backup on a node
 1. connect to the node as `root`.

 2. clone this repository to `root`'s home folder: